I have been challenged to find various ways to shop online without a credit card. Here's how I do it.

 Some online stores even still accept cheques or money orders, hard as it may be to believe.
 Although the number of places is slowing dwindling.

-You can get a friend who has a credit card or some other method of buying items online to buy the product for you, and then you can pay them back in whichever fashion you both agree on, like cash, or a bank deposit.
+You can get a friend or family member who has a credit card or some other method of buying items online to buy the product for you, and then you can pay them back in whichever fashion you both agree on, like cash, or a bank deposit.

 © 2014 Anti-Valentine